 October 23, 2019 (updated December 27, 2021)

 This post is by necessity contentious, so it must begin with a disclaimer.
 The current Bishop of the Diocese of Manchester is not in any way complicit with the events described herein with one exception: his recent publication of a list of priests who have been “credibly” accused.
-Ryan MacDonald wrote of this in his latest guest post, “In the Diocese of Manchester, Transparency and a Hit List.”
+Ryan MacDonald wrote of this in his article, “In the Diocese of Manchester, Transparency and a Hit List.”

 The term “credibly” accused has serious due process problems which even some bishops now acknowledge, but only because the standard is now also being applied to them.
 I described this affront to justice in “The Credibility of Bishops on Credibly Accused Priests.”
 Now there is a new and stunning development in this story.
 Saint Paul’s School in Concord, New Hampshire, with historic ties to the Episcopal church, has a long and storied history as a prestigious American prep school.
 Its distinguished alumni list reads like a Who’s Who of Washington political insiders.
 It includes congressmen and senators, ambassadors and Secretaries of State, and the children and grandchildren of U.S. presidents.